nealbarshes/nealbarshes.github.io/EverythingElse/index.md

 In clinic: know previous history of abdominal operations, whether renal has a plan utilize catheter two weeks after placement.
 Check nares for MRSA.
 Treat with mupirocin nasal prior to operation if positive.<br>

 Procedure:<br>
-1. Open Hassan for 5mm Optiview at/near umbilicus.
-One additional 5mm port LUQ or RUQ for grasper. <br>
+1. Open Hassan technique to anterior fascial layer at least, then and 5mm Optiview at/near umbilicus.
+One additional 5mm (non-Optiview/non-balloon) port LUQ or RUQ for grasper. <br>
-2. Pigtail 2x-cuffed catheter, 2cm above & 7cm to the left of the umbilicus.Use local anesthesia to measure 6cm through muscle.
-16Fr peel-away sheath over 160cm Amplatz; serial sheath dilation.
-Coil placed at top of pubis bone. +/- pexy with 2-0 Prolene.
+2. Needle placement 2cm above & 7cm to the left of the umbilicus after checking for inferior epigastric artery.
+Insert Bentson wire, then 7Fr sheath.
+Exchange for short (180cm) Amplatz wire, grasping the floppy end as it comes through the sheath tip.
+Dilate soft tissue with 11Fr sheath, then 14Fr sheath, then 18Fr peel-away sheath.
+3. Insert Pigtail double-cuffed catheter with coil placed at top of pubis bone.
+Grasp the catheter as it exits the sheath to direct it into the pelvis.
+4. Counter-incision in left abdominal wall for catheter end.
 Cuff 2-4cm from exit.
-(If very obese: pre-sternal exit  with JP-drain Faller; tie extension together).<br>
+(If redundant omentum, +/- pexy with 2-0 Prolene.
+If very obese: pre-sternal exit  with JP-drain Faller; tie extension together).<br>
+5. Remove grasper and camera, then desufflate.
+Instill 1L of normal saline.
+Then check for quick return of at least 900mL with bag in dependent position.
+6. Close umbilical port with 2-0 Vicryl on UR6 needle, then 3-0 Vicryl in soft tissue.
+4-0 Monocryl for skin incisions at umbilicus, right abdominal port site, and left abdomen access site for placement of catheter.
+No nylon or other suture for catheter exit site.
-3. Instill 15mL of heparinized saline 100u/mL; clip and cap.<br>
+7. Instill 15mL of heparinized saline 100u/mL; clip and cap.<br>
-4. Discharge w bacitracin topical ointment + Tylenol #3 x10 tablets.
+8. Discharge w bacitracin topical ointment + Tylenol #3 x10 tablets.
 Dressing stays in place for 5 days. <b>First use of catheter should be <u>no later than 15 days</u> after surgery</b>.<br>

 More details in [this article on the technique for laparoscopic peritoneal dialysis catheter placement](https://bcmedu-my.sharepoint.com/:b:/g/personal/nbarshes_bcm_edu/ETwhnmV28RFEuqUwQKjax7QB0Lm8g5EHdWmix8NV69q_kw?e=CX0EGf). <br>
 <br>